boschglobal/dse.standards/modelica/fmi-ls-binary-string/README.md

 ### 1.1 Intent of this Document

 FMUs may exchange binary data which represents serialized data objects.
-These data objects may contain embedded null characters ('\0') which prevents them from being handled as a null-terminated string, where the length of the string is inferred by the position of the null character (at the end of the string).
+These data objects may contain embedded null characters ('\0') which prevents them from being handled as a null-terminated string; where the length of the string is inferred by the position of the null character (at the end of the string).
 Therefore, a serialized data object needs to be represented by a binary string where the length of the binary string is stored in a separate variable.
-Additionally, to support reuse of the buffer containing binary data, a second variable may be used to store the size of the buffer which contains the binary data.

-This layered standard describes how a binary string may be realised with an `fmi2String` variable and associated `fmi2Integer` variables.
-The FMU Importer is thus able to represent serialized data objects with these combined variables.
+This layered standard backports the Modelica FMI 3 Binary API functions into the FMI 2 header collection.
+All behaviour of the backported Binary API functions follow the existing definition provided by the Modelica FMI 3 Standard (for Binary variables).

+Additionally, the mechanism for annotating an `fmi2String` variable, to indicate that the Binary API should be used to access that variable, is described.

 ### 1.2 Overview of the Approach

 The general approach is as follows:

+1. The FMU Exporter implements the [Binary API](headers/fmi2Binary.h) (`fmi2GetBinary` and `fmi2SetBinary`).

-1. The FMU Exporter creates a binary string variable by associating an `fmi2String` variable with:
+2. The FMU Exporter creates a binary string variable by annotating an `fmi2String` variable with the required annotation (see below).
-    * A variable holding the _length_ of the binary string.
-Represented by an `fmi2Integer` variable, and associated by using an annotation on the `fmi2String` variable.
-    * (optional) A variable holding the _size_ of the buffer containing the binary string.
-Represented by an `fmi2Integer` variable, and associated by using an annotation on the `fmi2String` variable.

-2. Both the FMU Importer and Exporter consider the value assigned to an `fmi2String` variable, which represents a binary string, as a void pointer (i.e. casting to a void pointer from the char pointer type of `fmi2String`).
-The _length_ of the binary string is maintained in the associated `fmi2Integer` variable.

-3. Both the FMU Importer and Exporter may optionally share the buffer assigned to an `fmi2String` variable by exchanging the _size_ of the binary string in an associated `fmi2Integer` variable.
-In such a usage pattern, calling `fmi2SetString` implicitly gives ownership of the shared buffer to the Exporter (FMU), and calling `fmi2GetString` implicitly returns ownership of the shared buffer to the Importer (Master).
-Important behavioral aspects are as follows:
-    * The variable exchanged via `fmi2GetString` and `fmi2SetString` **represents a pointer to the buffer being shared** (i.e. it should be cast as `void**`).
-    * When either the Importer or Exporter has implicit ownership of the shared buffer they may reallocate or resize the buffer.
-The new address and size of the buffer should be reflected in the relevant variables.
-    * When either the Importer or Exporter __does not have__ implicit ownership of the shared buffer, they __may not__ read, write or modify __any__ of the variables associated with a binary string - these should be considered as volatile and may change at anytime (especially in the case of buffer reallocation).
-    * The Exporter (FMU) is responsible for the lifecycle of the variable.
-This means that it first allocates the variable (if necessary), which represents a pointer to the shared buffer (i.e. `value = calloc(1, sizeof(void*))`), and sets this variable to `NULL`.
-The buffer itself may be subsequently allocated based on the related size variable, in which case this variable would be set to the address of that allocated buffer.
-Then, as the FMU terminates, it (the FMU) frees the buffer (the memory location pointed to by this variable) as well as the variable itself (if necessary).
+3. The FMU Importer, when identifying the specified annotation, uses the [Binary API](headers/fmi2Binary.h) to access the binary string.

 ### 1.3 Remarks regarding this Approach

 This layered standard applies on the Modelica FMI 2 Standard _only_.

-The Modelica FMI 3 Standard introduces support for binary strings via the `fmi3Binary` type.
-There is no support for shared buffers in the FMI 3 Standard.

 ---

 <a name="manifest"></a>

 ## 2. Layered Standard Manifest File